rajatkhare619/reminder/README.md

 ## Note

 This repository contains just the front-end part of the application.
-The back-end is built on Node.js and is not open source because it has many API keys that need to be private for security purposes.
+The back-end is built on Node.js and is not open source because it has many API keys that need to be private for security reasons.
 If you are interested, I can give you the source code of the back-end after removing the API keys.